SOTETO/heureka/readme.md

 # Heureka
-A Command-Line-Interface (CLI) to start the microservice MS-DROPS.
-It is the base for the user management of the microservice architecture.
+A Command-Line-Interface (CLI) to start the microservice environment *Heureka*.
+It uses the concepts of OAuth2, widgets, RESTful webservices, and the Object Event System (OES) to connect collaboration services and build a microservice platform.

 ## Pre-Requirements
 - Install Git ([https://git-scm.com/](https://git-scm.com/))